camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/40-patch-level-upgrade/20-upgrade-db.html.md

 Within a minor version we will not change anything in our database structure.
 The database structure of all patch releases is backwards compatible to the corresponding minor version.

-However, we do provide patch scripts that **must** be executed after creating or updating the database.
+However, we do provide patch scripts for certain bugs that are caused by the database configuration.
+If you are affected by those bugs you have the option to run a patch script.
 We ship the patch scripts with the prepackaged distribution in the following location:
 `$DISTRIBUTION_PATH/sql/upgrade`, named: `$DATABASENAME_engine_$VERSION_patch_$A_to_$B`.
 Please execute all patch scripts that are within the bounds of your upgrade path.
 This means if your current patch version is `X.X.1` and you upgrade to `X.X.5` you have to execute all